-We try as far as possible to keep parking in the main lot available for visitors and the elderly.
+Ample parking is provided across the three properties belonging to the church.
+We try, as far as possible, to keep parking in the main lot available for visitors and the elderly.
 When you arrive, one of the men on security duty will be available in the parking lot to assist you with parking.
-If there is no parking in the main lot, you will be directed to drive through the lot and access the parking in the adjacent building.
+If there is no parking in the main lot, you will be directed to drive through the lot and access the parking in the adjacent property.

 What facilities do you provide for the disabled?

 Parking bays near the main entrance to the church are reserved for the disabled.
 At present, we have four disabled parking bays.